-Residents of Covered Projects with assistance converted to PBRA will have the right to establish and operate a resident organization in accordance with 24CFR Part 245 (Tenant participation in Multifamily Housing Projects).
-In addition, residents will be eligible for resident participation funding.
+Residents of Covered Projects with assistance converted to PBRA have the right to establish and operate a resident organization in accordance with 24CFR Part 245 (Tenant participation in Multifamily Housing Projects).
+In addition, residents are eligible for resident participation funding.